neoremind/fluent-validator/README.md

     FluentValidator.checkAll()
                 .on(car, new CarValidator());

-The following shows validating on a collection of Car entity.
+When applying constraints on an Iterable type argument, FluentValidator will validate each element.
+The following shows validating on a collection of Car entity, each of the elements will be validated.

     FluentValidator.checkAll()
                 .onEach(Lists.newArrayList(new Car(), new Car()), new CarValidator());